Simplification of EU food and feed safety rules

 Biocidal products (Regulation 528/2012)

 Why?
-There are consistent delays in approvals of substances used in biocidal products and the authorisation of products, hindering access to the market and discouraging innovation.
+There are consistent delays in approvals of substances for use in biocidal products and in the authorisation of products, hindering market access and discouraging innovation.
+Reducing the need for renewal of substances will allow the authorities to focus resources on evaluating and authorising new substances.

 Feed additives (Regulation 1831/2003)

-Simplify rules on modifying authorisations (e.g. changes to authorisation holders) and renewing authorisations; and greater flexibility in labelling requirements, including digital labelling for certain non-safety information.
+The Commission proposes to simplify rules on modifying authorisations (e.g. changes to authorisation holders) and renewing authorisations; and to allow greater flexibility in labelling requirements, including digital labelling for certain non-safety information.

 Why?
 To reduce compliance costs and administrative burdens.